tasmi/tasmi.github.io/_pages/about.md

 **Teaching**

 I am involved with the [Remote Sensing, geoInformation, and Visualization](https://up-rs-esp.github.io/msc-rsiv/) Masters program at the University of Potsdam, where I teach quantitative data analysis and remote sensing courses.
-A particular focus is on efficiently analysing very large remotely sensed datasets using online (e.g. Google Earth Engine) and offline (high-performance computing) approaches.
+A particular focus is on efficiently analyzing very large remotely sensed datasets using online (e.g. Google Earth Engine) and offline (high-performance computing) approaches.
 I use the Python programming language extensively in my teaching and research.

 **Software**